Welcome to the Persian Flagship Pre-Capstone Portal

 The application for the Stateside Persian Capstone Year consists of 8 sections, two essays (one in English and one in Persian), and two letters of recommendation.
 Please be sure to request letters of recommendation from your professors early in the process so they have enough time to complete it for you.
 It is strongly recommended that you meet with your instructors and discuss your reason for applying to the Persian Capstone Year, your language proficiency, academic and professional goals, and also a bit about the program itself.

 You will need to apply to the UMD Persian Summer Institute separately.
 You can find the application and other details online at globalprofessionals.umd.edu/umd-si-how-to-apply/.
 You will need one letter of recommendation for this application, but you can use one of the same recommenders from your Capstone application - please note that they will either need to edit your letter to be specifically about the Summer Institute or they may write one letter recommending you for both the UMD Summer Institute and the Persian Capstone Year.

-The Deadline to submit your Application is February 24, 2017
+The Deadline to submit your Application Will be February 2019

 The Persian Capstone Year consists of an intensive summer program through the UMD Summer Institute (Content Level) followed by two academic semesters at the University of Maryland.
 The dates for these programs are below:

 UMD Summer Institute: June 3-August 2, 2019